This advice applies to England. Change country

 Choose and Book helps you to choose a hospital appointment at a convenient hospital and at a convenient time for you.
 It also means you can choose a hospital with a shorter waiting list.

-You can find out more about Choose and Book by phoning the Choose and Book Appointments' Line on 0845 608 8888, or by going to the Choose and Book website at: www.chooseandbook.nhs.uk.
+You can find out more about Choose and Book by phoning the Choose and Book Appointments' Line on 0845 608 8888, or visit the Choose and Book website.

 You may be unable to receive the hospital treatment you need immediately, and may have to go on a waiting list.
 Under the NHS Constitution, you have the right to use services within maximum waiting times.
 If this is not possible, your local Clinical Commissioning Group (CCG) must try to offer you a range of suitable alternative treatment providers if you ask it to do so.
 You can find out waiting times in the Handbook to the NHS Constitution.